-We are excited to announce this new 25-day expedition in the Altai Mountains, the cradle of shamanism in the very remote far-western side of Mongolia.
-We think this could be the trip of a lifetime.
+This 25-day expedition in the Altai Mountains, the cradle of shamanism in the very remote far-western side of Mongolia is the trip of a lifetime.

-The trip will be primarily trekking supported by herdsmen with camels and horses to carry equipment and backpacks through the land of traditional herders who have lived there for thousands of years.
-We will travel through Siberian larch forest, steppe, and semi-desert.
+The trip is primarily trekking supported by herdsmen with camels and horses to carry equipment and backpacks through the land of traditional herders who have lived there for thousands of years.
+We travel through Siberian larch forest, steppe, and semi-desert.
 Horseback riding is also an option.
-During the last part of the trip we will be canoeing on pristine alpine lakes and along beautiful rivers.
+During the last part of the trip we canoe on pristine alpine lakes and along beautiful rivers.